 Recent work in this project got the Best Paper Award in ISLPED'18, and Pearl Cohen Poster Award in 2019 UCLA Bioscience Innovation Day.

-Moore's law has driven the exponential growth of information technology for over 50 years, during which the ever-increated computing power has made a huge impact on human lives.
-On the other hand, 50 years has passed since the Society of Neuroscience was founded, and the pace of research in understanding how brain works has never stopped.
-Under this big picture, this project focuses on creating high performance and energy efficient computation tools for neuroscientific research, and brain-inspired computing.
+Moore's law has driven the exponential growth of computing in past decades.
+Meanwhile, the research pace in understanding how brain works and breakthroughs in neuroscience have never stopped.
+Under this big picture, this project focuses on creating high performance and energy efficient computation hardware and systems for supporting neuroscientific research, and developing energy-efficient brain-inspired computing paradigm and architectures.

 Miniaturized fluorescence microscope is an emerging technique in observing the activity of a large population of neuros in vivo.
 It opens up new research opportunities for neuroscientific experiments and understanding how brain works.
 We are working with leading team in this field at UCLA and focus on the backend real-time processing for the calcium imaging data collected from a 3-gram head mounted miniature fluorescence microscope http://miniscope.org/, as the figure shows.
 Technical challenges we are facing include: Acceleration for real-time calcium image analysis, which consists of pipelined processing stages such as motion correction, cell segmentation and neural activity extraction; Energy-efficient embedded computing on miniaturized device with limited power supply.